 Because without clients, they’re not getting value from a client management tool like SPP.

 How can we help people become successful with our software?

 The more I thought about it, the more I realized that you don’t really need fancy software when you’re starting out ... not even our software for that matter.

 You don’t need to automate and optimize every part of a business before you actually have one.

-In fact, there’s immense value in talking to clients 1-on-1 on the phone, via Skype or email.
+In fact, there’s immense value in talking to clients 1-on-1.
+And it’s incredibly easy as long as you’re using modern business phone services that allow you to communicate from any device.
 Same for delivering services in a more manual way.

 Get a feel for your customers.
 Figure out what they want and the best way to deliver it to them.
 Then automate and scale.

 Because once you’re up and running, it’s actually pretty easy to switch to a more powerful client management system like Service Provider Pro.